Hebrews and Work

-To use a workplace metaphor, imagine the fear a young engineer might feel when he is called to meet the chief of the state highway department.
-What will he possibly say to her?
+To put it in workplace terms, imagine the fear a young engineer might feel when he is called to meet the chief of the state highway department.
+What will he possibly say to the chief?
 Recognizing that the project he is working on is running late and over budget makes him more afraid.
 But then he learns that his supervisor, a beloved mentor, will also be at the meeting.
-And it turns out she is great friends with the chief of the highway department from their days back at university.
+And it turns out his supervisor is great friends with the chief of the highway department from their days back at university.
 “Don’t worry,” the mentor assures the engineer, “I’ll take care of things.”
-Won’t the young engineer have much greater confidence to approach the chief in the presence of her friend?
+Won’t the young engineer have much greater confidence to approach the chief in the presence of the chief’s friend?

 What is most encouraging here is that this suffering and learning took place in the setting of Jesus’ work.
-He does not come as a kind of a theological anthropologist who “learns” about the world in a detached, clinical way; nor as a tourist popping by for a visit.
+He does not come as a kind of a theological anthropologist who “learns” about the world in a detached, clinical way, or as a tourist popping by for a visit.
 Instead he weaves himself into the fabric of real human life, including real human labor.
-When we face struggles at work, then, we can turn to our sympathetic high priest with the full assurance that he knows first-hand what we are going through.
+When we face struggles at work, we can then turn to our sympathetic high priest with the full assurance that he knows firsthand what we are going through.

 Hebrews gives us the practical examples of Noah, Abraham, Moses, and others from the Old Testament.
 They were all looking forward to the fulfillment of God’s promise for something better than their present experience.
-Noah had faith in the righteous world beyond the flood.
-Realizing that faith meant building an ark to save his household (Heb.
+Noah had faith in the righteous world beyond the flood, and he realized that faith meant building an ark to save his household (Heb.
 11:7).
 Abraham had faith in the coming kingdom (or “city”) of God (Heb.
-11:10).
-Realizing that faith meant setting out on a journey to the land God promised him, even though he did not know where he was going (Heb.
-11:8-12).
-Moses had faith in a life in Christ far surpassing the pleasures he could have claimed as a son of Pharaoh’s daughter.
-Realizing that faith meant “choosing rather to share ill-treatment with the people of God than to enjoy the fleeting pleasures of sin” (Heb.
-11:25-26).
+11:10), and he realized that faith meant setting out on a journey to the land God promised him, even though he did not know where he was going (Heb.
+11:8–12).
+Moses had faith in a life in Christ far surpassing the pleasures he could have claimed as a son of Pharaoh’s daughter, and he realized that faith meant “choosing rather to share ill-treatment with the people of God than to enjoy the fleeting pleasures of sin” (Heb.
+11:25–26).
 These hopes and promises were not completely fulfilled in their lifetimes, yet they lived every day as if already experiencing God’s power to fulfill them.

 Faith like this is not wishful thinking.
-It is a taking seriously of God’s self-revelation in scripture (Heb.
-8:10-11), combined with a “repentance from dead works” (Heb.
-6:1), a perseverance in “love and good deeds” (Heb.
+It is taking seriously God’s self-revelation in Scripture (Heb.
+8:10–11), combined with a “repentance from dead works” (Heb.
+6:1), perseverance in “love and good deeds” (Heb.
 10:24), and an ability to see the hand of God at work in the world (Heb.
 11:3), despite the evil and brokenness around us.
-Ultimately faith is a gift from the Holy Spirit (Heb.
+Ultimately, faith is a gift from the Holy Spirit (Heb.
 2:4), for we could never hold on to such faith by our own force of will.